Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Complexity of scan setup

-Burp Suite DAST: For web applications, Burp Suite offers automated scanning that can crawl and identify vulnerabilities, but for API scans, it requires more manual setup (see Burp Suite docs).
+For web applications, Burp Suite offers automated scanning that can crawl and identify vulnerabilities, but for API scans, it requires more manual setup (see Burp Suite docs).
 Users must upload API definitions such as OpenAPI, Swagger, Postman Collections, or SOAP WSDL, either via URL or file upload.
-Once the schema is uploaded, Burp validates it and identifies API endpoints for scanning, but users must manually configure the scan settings.
-This adds complexity to API scanning as the setup process isn't fully automated and requires intervention to ensure the scan is accurate.
+Once the schema is uploaded, Burp validates it and identifies API endpoints for scanning, but users must manually configure all the scan settings.

-Escape: Offers automated scan setup for web applications and for APIs with API schema generation (learn more about it here).
+Escape: Offers straightforward scan setup for web applications and for APIs with API schema generation (learn more about it here) if users have access to Attack Surface Management product.

-Once generated, API schemas are seamlessly integrated into the DAST process, eliminating the need for manual effort associated with uploading specifications.
-Users can initiate dynamic application security testing with a simple click, employing the latest schema versions to ensure thorough and accurate testing coverage.
+Once generated as, API schemas can be seamlessly integrated into the DAST process, eliminating the need for manual effort associated with uploading specifications.

 Depth of algorithm findings